ericelliott/rtype/README.md

 (param: Type) => ReturnType
 ```

-This repository is for the notation and parser.
+This repository is for the notation documentation and parser.

 If you're interested in using rtype to build interfaces in your standard JavaScript code, see [rfx](https://github.com/ericelliott/rfx).